golfomania/Plugin_Thunderbird_FilterBySender/README.md

 ## Requirements

-- Mozilla Thunderbird 115.0 to 140.x (ESR and regular versions)
+- Mozilla Thunderbird 115.0 or higher (ESR and regular versions)
 - Works on Windows, macOS, and Linux

 ## Installation